RootInj3c/OSCP-PwK/Linux/BinariesPath.md

 ## Missing binaries

-In some restricted shell we may not able use common binaris such as "cd", "sh" etc.
+In some restricted shells we may not able use common binaris such as "cd", "sh" etc.
 So we'll use export path to load all available binaries:

 ```